2016 -2017 Homeschool Programs

 2:00 PM – 4:30 PM

-The Frazier History Museum is proud to possess one of the premiere collections of toy soldiers in the United States, soon to be housed in the Stewart Toy Soldier Gallery opening in late September, 2016.
-During this engaging program we’ll use the collection to not only talk about tiny things from history and personal collections; but as a lens to study the regions and history of Kentucky.
-Students will create their own 3D map of Kentucky adding miniature figures, landmarks and architecture to the display.
-In addition they will enjoy investigating the Stewart Toy Soldier Collection, hands-on time at our toy soldier play tables and a live show!
+The Frazier History Museum is proud to house the Stewart Toy Soldier collection - one of the largest collections of historic miniatures on public display in the world!
+During this engaging program we’ll use the collection to not only explore tiny things from history and personal collections, but as a lens to study the neighborhoods, landmarks, and people that make Louisville, Kentucky a special place.
+Students will work in teams to create a large 3D map of Louisville, adding miniature figures, landmarks and architecture to the display.
+In addition they will enjoy investigating artifacts with local connections in the museum galleries, visiting the Stewart Toy Soldier Collection, hands-on time at our play tables and a live show.
+Each family will leave with materials to create their own version of the map for further use as a teaching tool at home.